gabrielsouzas/bomberman/README.md

 ## 🕹️ Playing

-Access the game through GitHub Pages at the link: [Bomberman](https://gabrielsouzas.github.io/bomberman/)
+Access the game through GitHub Pages at the link: [Bomberman](https://gabrielsouzas.github.io/bomberman/) (In development)

 ## 🤝 Contributors